-The Fund invests primarily in companies incorporated or listed in the United Kingdom, which is typically considered to be a territory operating with high levels of liquidity.
-From time to time, however, market liquidity may be affected by economic events.
+The Fund invests primarily in companies based in the UK, Europe, the US and Asia Pacific, which are typically considered to be territories operating with high levels of liquidity.
+From time to time, however, market liquidity may be affected by economic events and socio-political events.